arimotofu/LineageOS_android_packages_apps-build-guide/README.md

 ### Java version mismatch

-- ensure environment variables point to OpenJDK 17 or 21.
+- ensure environment variables point to TermurinJDK 8, 11, 17 or 21.
 - in the terminal, check the active version:
 ```bash
 java -version